Two-dimensional hydrodynamic viscous electron flow in annular Corbino rings

-To confirm our findings, we modelled the electronic system using the Navier-Stokes equations \ref{eq:ns_continuity} and \refeq{eq:ns_momentum}.
+{\it Navier-Stokes simulation and comparison with experiment}.---To confirm our findings, we modelled the electronic system using the Navier-Stokes equations \ref{eq:ns_continuity} and \refeq{eq:ns_momentum}.
 We performed simulations of these equations for nonlocal configurations in CBM301 and CBM302 from base temperature to $T=1~K$.
 In this configuration, simulations are extended from the active simulation region (the current path) to the outer rings through extrapolation, by fitting drift velocity $\vec{u}$ and electric potential $\phi$ to general functions resembling Eq.\refeq{eq:u_analytic}.
 This extrapolation technique is verified by simulating the entire region, and is shown in section 5.3 of SM.
-To obtain the voltage drop, we subtracted electric potential from edge-to-edge of each contact, using the configuration shown in Fig.\ref{fig:Fig2}A O1.
-As the ohmic contacts are made by diffusion, the metal-rich phases penetrate the heterostructure but not the 2DEG.
+To obtain the voltage difference, we subtracted electric potential from edge-to-edge of each contact, using the configuration shown in Fig.\ref{fig:Fig2}A O1.
+As the ohmic contacts are made by diffusion, the metal-rich phases penetrate the heterostructure and one may wonder if it obstructs the 2DEG.
 In an extensive study of diffusion by way of TEM microscopy and EDX spectroscopy, it was concluded \cite{Koop2013} that the annealing produces a highly doped region within the 2DEG making the Schottky barrier very thin.
-As a result, 2DEGs with heterostructures similar than in our work can retain their electronic transport characteristics.
+As a result, 2DEGs with heterostructures similar to those presented in our work can retain their electronic transport characteristics.
 While this obstruction likely induces disorder to some unknown degree, and could modify the profile of $\phi$ within the contact region, by taking the edge-to-edge potential difference, the overall effect of the obstruction drops out. \\